 The 92,000-acre Bunker Hill Basin in the San Bernardino Valley of California provides water to about 650,000 people in the region.
 However, this groundwater source, which stores approximately 5 million acre-feet of water, is at historic lows.
 To combat the problem, East Valley Water District proposed development of a state-of-the-art water reclamation facility to capture and treat wastewater, and recharge the basin with the recycled water.

-The 14-acre Sterling Natural Resource Center (SNRC) advanced wastewater treatment plant in the City of Highland, California that will produce up to 10 million gallons of disinfected recycled water per day.
+The 14-acre Sterling Natural Resource Center (SNRC) is an advanced wastewater treatment plant in the City of Highland, California that will produce up to 10 million gallons of disinfected recycled water per day.
 The plant will use the latest membrane bioreactor technology that is quiet and odorless, thereby allowing it serve multiple purposes beyond its core function, including supporting education, entertainment and leisure.

 In addition to the plant’s treatment and conveyance infrastructure, the SNRC will incorporate indoor and outdoor community event spaces, amphitheater, sustainable garden, picnic areas, walking trails, and classrooms and laboratories to facilitate educational partnerships with local schools.